emergence-engineering/prosemirror-link-preview/README.md

        </div>
        ```

-4. Update the image node in the ProseMirror schema to have all the necessary properties with `addPreviewNode`
+4. Update nodes in the ProseMirror schema to have all the necessary properties with `addPreviewNode`

     ```typescript
     const mySchema = new Schema({